Quansight-Labs/uarray/docs/generated/uarray.rst

-:obj:`uarray` is intended to have fast development to fill the need posed by these communities, while keeping itself as general as possible, and quickly reach maturity, after which backwards compatibility will be guaranteed.
+:obj:`uarray` is intended to have fast development to fill the need posed by these communities, while keeping itself as general as possible, and quickly reach maturity, after which backward compatibility will be guaranteed.

 Performance considerations will come only after such a state has been reached.